-Ex-Victoria’s Secret Angel Izabel Goulart’s Dress Blows Up While She Looks At A Rainbow
+Ex-Victoria's Secret Angel Izabel Goulart's Dress Blows Up While She Looks At A Rainbow

 "This dress," one person commented alongside six fire emoji.

-“Lindíssima!,” another wrote in Izabel’s native language of Portuguese, which means, via Google Translate, “Beautiful!”
+"Lindíssima!" another wrote in Izabel's native language of Portuguese, which means, via Google Translate, "Beautiful!"

 "Wow a beautiful photo!
 You are so stunning and majestic Izabel!" a third comment read with a red heart.

-“You were born to shine,” another fan told her with a sparkle, yellow heart, and praising hands emoji.
+"You were born to shine," another fan told her with sparkle, yellow heart, and praising hands emoji.

 The upload amassed over 116,000 likes and 1,000-plus comments, proving a big hit with her 4.6 million followers.